 The discomfort caused by burning tongue syndrome and burning mouth syndrome can be quite bad.

-It can feel as if you have scalded your tongue or mouth with boiling water.
+It can feel as if you have scalded your tongue or mouth with boiling water, or just eaten some REALLY hot chilli sauce.
 And that's just when you're sitting doing nothing.

 If you try to eat or drink anything, the discomfort gets worse.
 The only exception is usually cold water.

-For some reason, Women tend to be around seven times more likely than men to suffer with this condition.
+For some reason, Women tend to be around 7 times more likely than men to suffer with this condition.
 There seems to be a hormonal connection here, as it occurs most frequently in women just before the menopause.
-But it can occur at any age, and in men as well as women.
+But it CAN occur at any age, and in men as well as women.